pistakilla/Mule-Kick-Perk-Machine-Fix-For-Servers/README.md

-# Plutonium T5SP Mule Kick Fix
+# Plutonium T5SP Mule Kick Perk Machine Server Fix
 This mod fixes the Mule Kick having inconsistent spawns after a server rotates a map.
 This is a temporary fix and in later updates to pluto hopefully this will be obselete.

 # Other Notes